Facebook post: Missing Davidson teacher dead in Mexico

 According to the Davidson College Alumni Facebook page, 34-year-old Braxton-Andrew disappeared after going on a walk in Urique, Mexico.

-Leigh-Ann Mueller says she doesn’t know Braxton-Andrew personally, but she has a lot of mutual friends with him.
+Leigh-Ann Mueller said she doesn’t know Braxton-Andrew personally, but she has a lot of mutual friends with him.

 “Davidson is such a small town community that when one of our own has something going on, whether you know that person or not, the whole town tends to rally around that person,” Mueller said.